minzsiure/Foodie/README.md

 **Required Must-have Stories**
 - [x] User can create a new account
 - [x] User can login/logout
-- [x] User can bookmark/unbookmark a restaurant
+- [x] User can swipe to bookmark/unbookmark a restaurant on main page and detail page
 - [x] User can view a feed of restraunt cards
-- [x] User can see detial page of a restaurant
+- [x] User can see detial page of a restaurant (rating, category, price, hour, address, other users who bookmarked it, three images)
 - [x] User can see nearby restraurants in a map and mark down restaurants

 **Optional Nice-to-have Stories**
 - [x] User can see other users who bookedmarked the restaurant on restaurant detail page
-- [ ] User can tap a photo to view a more detailed photo screen
+- [x] User can see restaurant photos in an image slider in restaurant detail page
 - [x] User can see their profile page with their bookmarks
 - [x] User can view other user’s profiles and see their bookmarks
-- [ ] User can see restraunts nearby or choose a region
+- [x] User can see restraunts nearby or choose a region
+- [x] User can see a route from select regions/current location to a certain restaurant's location in restaurant detail page
+- [x] User can call restaurant in its detail page
+- [x] User can go to a restaurant's yelp page in its detail page
+- [x] User can change their profile picture by taking a picture or select photos from their library

 ### 2. Screen Archetypes